3saster/fullscrn_huds/readme.txt

-  [DOOM/CHEX/HACX] Selected inventory item now properly centered [DOOM/CHEX/HACX] Will work with some WADs based on DECORATE/ZScript (e.g. works with dead.air) [DOOM/CHEX/HACX] Removed "Interpolate health & armor" (useless feature) [CHEX/HACX/HARMONY] Removed Strife color scheme as predefined setting [CHEX] When BOOM HUD colors are on, the color of health > 100 and blue armor is now LIGHTBLUE [CHEX] Berserk display option hidden.
+  [DOOM/CHEX/HACX] Selected inventory item now properly centered [DOOM/CHEX/HACX] Will work with some WADs based on DECORATE/ZScript (e.g. works with dead.air) [DOOM/CHEX/HACX] Removed "Interpolate health & armor" (useless feature) [CHEX/HACX/HARMONY] Removed Strife color scheme as predefined automap setting [CHEX] When BOOM HUD colors are on, the color of health > 100 and blue armor is now LIGHTBLUE [CHEX] Berserk display option hidden.
 If a berserk pack is found, it will still be shown
          if CVAR fullhud_showberserk=true (can only be done from console)